-The City of Madison Historic Preservation Plan Advisory Committee held its first meeting on Monday, February 26, 2018 at Goodman Community Center.
-The HP-PAC elected a Chair and Vice Chair and discussed procedures and the schedule of the committee.
+The City of Madison Historic Preservation Plan Advisory Committee (Committee) held its first meeting on Monday, February 26, 2018 at Goodman Community Center.
+The Committee elected a Chair and Vice Chair and discussed procedures and the schedule.
 Staff and the consultants provided a presentation on the Plan process and the findings from the previous public meetings and draft community value statements.